Stackclash/5e-vault/5. Mechanics/Items/Flumph Fungi Hhbh.md

 ## Effect:

 After using this herb, you gain a greater awareness and empathy for the people around you for the next 4 hours.
-During this time, you have advantage on Wisdom (Insight) checks to ascertain the emotional state of humanoids you interact with.
+During this time, you have advantage on Wisdom ([[/5.
+Mechanics/Rules/Skills.md#Insight\|Insight]]) checks to ascertain the emotional state of humanoids you interact with.

 *Source: Hamund's Herbalism Handbook p.
 14*